Convergence Rate Analysis of the AdamW-style Shampoo: Unifying One-Sided and Two-Sided Preconditioning: Convergence Rate of AdamW-style Shampoo for

-\textbf{Restricted weight decay parameter}.
 Our theory requires the weight decay parameter $\lambda$ to be sufficiently small.
-To demonstrate that such an upper bound is necessary for convergence, we follow \citep{Li-2025-nips} to consider a simple stochastic convex problem
+To illustrate why some restriction on $\lambda$ is necessary for convergence, we follow \citep{Li-2025-nips} to consider a simple stochastic convex problem